 The Official Cocktail of New Orleans, the Sazerac was created in New Orleans in the mid-1800s and its legend and history are as varied as the Crescent City.
 Whether it was created in a New Orleans coffeehouse and bar or in a local apothecary, the name comes from the brand of cognac – Sazerac-de-Forge et Fils – the main spirit used in the original recipe.
-Early recipes called for either cognac or brandy as well as absinthe, that is until absinthe was banned in America in 1912; it was substituted for with anise flavored liqueur until 2007 when it was again legal to serve in the U.S. Various twists on the original recipe usually involve the main spirit, where cognac is substituted for by whiskey, particularly rye whiskey.
+Early New Orleans Sazerac cocktail recipes called for either cognac or brandy as well as absinthe, that is until absinthe was banned in America in 1912; it was substituted for with anise flavored liqueur until 2007 when it was again legal to serve in the U.S. Various twists on the original recipe usually involve the main spirit, where cognac is substituted for by whiskey, particularly rye whiskey.
 Learn how to make a Sazerac by following our simple recipe below.
 This Sazerac drink recipe serves one.

 |Emperor Norton Absinthe||Splash|

 |Colorado Gold Rye Whiskey||2 ounces|